ViperTG/fraud-detection/config_env/README.md

 12. Once CloudFormation status changes to CREATE_COMPLETE, go to the Outputs section.

-13. Make a note of the Output values from the CloudFormation environment that you launched as you will need them for the remainder of the tutorial:
+13. Make a note of the Output values from the CloudFormation environment that you launched as you will need them for the remainder of the tutorial.